tpayne/devops-coord-framework/README.md

 Overview
 --------
-This repository delivers a framework that was created to help manage the DevOps process for releases that involve a large number of components and that need a standard process for managing those components and how they are delivered.
+This repository delivers a framework that was created to help manage the DevOps process for releases that involve a large number of components and/or that need a standard process for managing components and how they are delivered.

-This framework provides a set of objects intended to drive each major phase of a CI/CD pipeline into which custom logic can be placed that will then be run at the correct place, so removing the need for linking jobs together or building flow logic into your pipeline.
+The framework provides a set of objects intended to manage each major phase of a CI/CD pipeline into which custom logic can be placed that will then be execute at the correct place, so removing the need for linking jobs together or building custom flow logic into your pipeline.

 For example, a `Build` object is present that allows you to register callbacks for operations like: -
 - Cleaning work areas